FerreolS/FITSexplore.jl/README.md

 #### Without optional argument

-it will display the name and the type of all HDU contained in the files TARGET.
+it will display the name and the type of all HDU contained in the files `TARGET`.
+The `TARGET` can contain any files with extension : .fits, .fits.gz, fits.Z, .oifits

 ```console
 me@host:~$ FITSexplore GRAVI.fits.Z